Cedrick84/UnicornKeygen/README.md

 - (id)md5HexHash;    // IMP=0x00002ba5
 @end
 ```
 From this small snippet we can pretty much guess what’s going on here; the validate function is invoked on a button click (taking the button as arg1), this uses the contents of the name & serial fields and passes this to the validateSerial:forName: method.
 Somewhere in this method something is converted to an MD5 Hex Hash.
 But at this point this is merely speculation.
 If I this was an iOS app that I had to research I would probably hook this method and make it simply return YES all the time.
 We've got our point of attack, but how do we attack it?

-If I want to patch the method to always return YES I should probably patch it too, but as we’re trying to learn something new lets try to actually patch the binary or really learn what’s going on inside.
-So we need to take a look under the hood, lets fire up lldb and see if we can  get the internals.
+As we’re trying to learn something new lets try to actually reverse the algorithm instead of 'simply' patching the method to always retrun YES.
+We need to take a look under the hood, lets fire up lldb and see if we can get the internals.
 ```bash
 Cedricks-iMac:~ cedrick$ lldb /Users/cedrick/Desktop/hex/Unicorn.app (lldb) target create "/Users/cedrick/Desktop/hex/Unicorn.app"